View all events in this series

 Saunders's novel squares up to the big existential questions – how are we shaped by our parents, our culture and our place in history and geography? – and searches for answers with compassion, sensitivity and insight.

 Saunders is a thrilling new literary voice.
-She’ll join us in May to talk American dreams and American dysfunction, upstairs at the Athenaeum Theatre.
+She’ll join us in May to talk American dreams and American dysfunction.

 Readings will be our bookseller at this event.